 Global industrialization and development have led to long histories of increasing contaminant deposition to aquatic systems.
 As a result of atmospheric transportation, contaminants may travel long distances before being deposited, in addition to having regional and local sources.
 Long-term studies of contaminant dynamics using paleolimnological methods may be used to determine spatial and temporal variations in the extent and dynamics of contamination of freshwater systems.
 My research uses lake sediment cores to analyze deposition histories of mercury and other metals, persistent organic pollutants, and spheroidal carbonaceous particles to aquatic systems.

 Emerging contaminants of concern in aquatic systems

 Microplastics are an emerging contaminant of concern, ubiquitous in aquatic systems.
 The use of plastics in society has increased exponentially since the mid-20th century, with an estimated 8300 million tonnes of plastic manufactured by 2016, of which 6300 million tonnes is estimated to have ended up as waste.
-Microplastics are <5 mm in size, and can be either fragmented or degraded pieces of larger plastic materials, or manufactured for industrial purposes.
 When microplastics enter the aquatic environment, the threat to aquatic organisms may be through ingestion or entanglement, causing effects to physiololgical systems, reproduction, and feeding, among others.
-My research aims to better understand the current and past threat of microplastic pollution to Canadian aquatic systems, employing aquatic ecological and paleolimnological methods, and includes urban and remote freshwater, and remote marine systems, and examines sources, transport, and fate of microplastics within Canada.
+My research aims to better understand the current and past dynamics of microplastic pollution to Canadian aquatic systems, employing contemporary and paleolimnological methods, and includes urban and remote freshwater, and remote marine systems, and examines sources, transport, and fate of microplastics within Canada.